 Last Updated on June 16, 2022

-To enjoy this episode with Alberto Yépez from the beginning, click here.
+To catch the complete episode with Alberto Yépez, click here.

 Hoping for some venture funding?
 Especially for SaaS providers, a solid security posture is key: SaaS Firms: Invest in Data Security and Privacy Now to Raise Capital or Sell the Business Later